-Montana to become first US state to ban TikTok
+TikTok: Montana to become first US state to ban app on personal devices

 TikTok is expected to challenge the legislation in the courts.

+The law will make it illegal for app stores to offer TikTok, but does not ban people who already have TikTok from using it.

+Montana, which has a population of just over 1m, banned the app on government devices last December.

-The company says that it has 150m American users.
-Although the platform has expanded, it is still most popular with teenagers and users in their 20s.However, there are concerns across the US political spectrum that TikTok could be a national security risk.
+TikTok says it has 150m American users.
+Although the app's user base has expanded in recent years, it is still most popular with teenagers and users in their 20s.However, there are concerns across the US political spectrum that TikTok could be a national security risk.

 TikTok is owned by ByteDance - a Chinese company.In March, a congressional committee grilled TikTok chief executive Shou Zi Chew about whether the Chinese government could access user data or influence what Americans see on the app.